-Candidate Principles for Trusted Elections ~ Election Integrity
+Principles for Trusted Elections ~ Election Integrity

-The New Mexico Democracy Project is an initiative led by a coalition of organizations, businesses and individuals including New Mexico First, the New Mexico Chamber of Commerce, the New Mexico Local News Fund, New Mexico Open Elections, New Mexico Public Broadcasting Service and the League of Women Voters of New Mexico.
+The New Mexico Democracy Project was an initiative led by a coalition of organizations, businesses and individuals including New Mexico First, the New Mexico Chamber of Commerce, the New Mexico Local News Fund, New Mexico Open Elections, New Mexico Public Broadcasting Service and the League of Women Voters of New Mexico.

-Candidate Principles for Trusted Elections
+Principles for Trusted Elections

 See coverage of the above public service video aired on KOAT 7 Action News!

-The Candidate Principles for Trusted Elections is being led in our state by a coalition of organizations including New Mexico First, the New Mexico Chamber of Commerce, the New Mexico Local News Fund, New Mexico Open Elections and New Mexico PBS.
+The Candidate Principles for Trusted Elections was led in our state by a coalition of organizations including New Mexico First, the New Mexico Chamber of Commerce, the New Mexico Local News Fund, New Mexico Open Elections and New Mexico PBS.
 As Keith Manes, Lea County Clerk writes, “New Mexico has always been a model for other states in the conduct of elections.”
 We believe New Mexico candidates, as well as other leaders, can be role models for our state, and for our nation.

 Leading up to the 2022 election, all New Mexico candidates and state leaders, including former elected officials, organizations, businesses and individuals were invited to endorse the five Candidate Principles: